How volunteering abroad can lead to an international career

 How I missed the opportunity

-I sometimes think back on the time when I, however briefly, considered going on a 2–year, government sponsored volunteer program in a development country, like Peace Corps.
-I was in my final year of international relations studies, telling a lady of around 60 years old that I didn’t know what I wanted to do after I graduated.
-She suggested volunteering abroad.
+I sometimes think back on the time when I, however briefly, considered going on a 2–year, government-sponsored volunteer program in a development country (similar to the Peace Corps).
+The reason I even knew about it was because I told a colleague that I didn't know what I wanted to do after my studies, and she suggested volunteering abroad.

-I thought to myself: do I want to work in a poor and remote country for almost no pay for two long years?
-No way, lady.
-Maybe back in your day people had time to do that kind of thing (ageism, I know), but I need a real job to prove everyone what I’m worth and make money to pay back my loans!
-I did a little bit of research on it later, but I’d pretty much dismissed the idea right away.
+I thought to myself: do I want to work in a some remote country for almost no pay for two long years?
+No way.
+I need a real job to prove to everyone what I’m worth.
+And I need to start making money to pay back my loans!
+I did a little bit of online research, but I pretty much dismissed the idea immediately.

 What you get out of it

-Looking back at it, I wish I’d known what I know now, after talking to numerous people who did do it.
-Volunteering abroad, especially if you do it for two whole years, gives you: solid foreign language skills; exposure to the world of international development and business; a chance to develop skills like teaching and giving helping small businesses; personality and confidence; basically be the most incredible experience of your life.
+Looking back at it, I wish I’d known what I know now, after talking to numerous people who went through it.
+Volunteering abroad, especially if you do it for two whole years, gives you so much, including: solid foreign language skills; exposure to the world of international development and business; a chance to develop skills like teaching and giving helping small businesses; personality and confidence; and basically the most incredible experience of your life.